SintraCascaisSesimbra.com

 The Praia de Albarquel

 Being the closest beach to the city it does get very busy at the weekends, and is often loud with the commotion and tomfoolery of teenagers.
-The beach is 2.6km from central Setubal (Praça de Bocage) and is a bit to far to walk (and follows the N10 main road).
+The beach is 2.6km from central Setubal (Praça de Bocage) and is a bit too far to walk (and follows the N10 main road).

 There is almost no car parking at the beach, so either catch a taxi or take the seasonal coastal bus service (operated by TST).
-The Praia de Albarquel is a good beach but if you keep heading west (into the Serra da Arrabida ) you will discover some of Portugal’s finest beaches…..
+The Praia de Albarquel is a good beach but if you keep heading west (into the Serra da Arrábida) you will discover some of Portugal’s finest beaches…

 Praia de Albarquel Setubal